 March 27, 2020

-Ordinarily, I would first raise some practical considerations, such as whether the nature of the job lends itself to work outside the office and whether the employee is a good candidate for that type of work.
+Ordinarily, I raise some practical considerations.
+Such as, whether the nature of the job lends itself to telecommuting and the employee makes a good candidate for that type of work.
 However, these considerations are largely semantics given the lack of choice at this time.

 Other Legal Considerations